 If you are seeking spiritual truth, what you believe does not matter.
 Your beliefs change nothing.
 To seek the truth, you need to cultivate a beginner attitude.
 Then apply processes to develop your awareness.

-The only time your beliefs matter is when you use them to justify something.
-People use belief to justify bias, prejudice, and discrimination.
+Please don’t use your beliefs to justify bias, prejudice, and discrimination.
 If you think that you need to act to protect your beliefs, then before you act, please ask yourself, why do I believe that?

 To believe or not to believe is one of our fundamental choices.
-If you believe in a religion that is fine.
-If you don’t that is fine, too.
+If you believe in a religion, that is fine.
+If you don’t, that is fine, too.
 Not knowing what to believe is perfectly okay.
-In fact, this is for the best.
-If you have no beliefs, you are open to new experiences and revelations.
-A better way to approach religion or philosophy is to ask yourself the question, why do I believe that?
+Not knowing for sure is often the result of exhausting all logical possibilities.
+When you have no beliefs, you are open to new experiences and revelations.
+A better way to approach religion or philosophy is to ask yourself why I believe that?
 Then, find out why.
 See if what you believe has valid evidence.

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.